Sulla's proscription: Legislative process

+Sulla drew up a list of those he considered enemies of the state.
 Initially, Sulla wanted to obtain a vote from the senate on his proscription, but during the session that took place on 2 November 82 in the Temple of Bellona, the senate rejected his proposal.
 This temple was located outside of the pomerium, the sacred boundary of Rome, so Sulla could retain his imperium (which he would have lost if he had entered the pomerium).
 This meeting of the senate took place next to the slaughter of the Samnite prisoners captured after the battle of the Colline Gate in the nearby villa publica, and whose shouts could probably be heard by senators.
 Sulla's bill was opposed by both moderate senators, such as the Julii Caesares, who were horrified by Sulla's ongoing massacre, and extremists like Marcus Licinius Crassus, who would have been limited by the scope of the proscription.
 Indeed, the victims would have been named in the law, preventing men like Crassus from launching indiscriminate purges.

 The following day, Sulla countered his failure in the senate by calling a popular assembly, which approved the proscription.
 A first list of proscribed was immediately published under the form of an edict.
 It comprised 80 names, made of the most important of Sulla's enemies sorted by rank.
 The four remaining Marians of consular rank were listed first, including the consuls for 82.
 The first name on the list was Gnaeus Papirius Carbo, then Marius the Younger (consuls for 82), Gaius Norbanus, and Lucius Cornelius Scipio Asiagenus (consuls for 83).
 The following names were the praetors, starting with the most recent ones, then the tribunes of the plebs and active Marians.
 Almost every magistrate elected since Sulla's departure from Italy in 88 was targeted.
 A second list counting 440 names was published in two equal parts on 5 and 6 November.
 The lists were personally composed by Sulla and definitive.
 Nobody could be struck off the lists.